-Stone Veneer can be installed directly to clean, unpainted or unsealed brick, concrete block or poured concrete surfaces (interior or exterior) without applying metal lath.
+Stone Veneer can be installed directly to clean, unpainted or unsealed brick, concrete block or poured concrete surfaces (interior or exterior) without requiring the use of metal lath.
 On previously coated surfaces, sandblast or waterblast to thoroughly clean.
 Where thorough cleaning is not possible, install metal lath and apply a scratch coat application.

-All lathed surfaces should be covered with a 1/2” to 3/4” coat of mortar and allowed to set approximately 30 minutes prior to installing stones.
-Then brush with a soft bristled brush (to roughen up surface to ensure a stronger mechanical and chemical bond.)
-Mortar mix consists of one part type “N” cement and two parts mason sand.
-(Example: One pail cement to two pails sand.)
+All lathed surfaces should be covered with a 1/2” to 3/4” coat of Type N, or Type S mortar and allowed to set approximately 30 minutes prior to installing stones.
+Then brush with a soft bristled brush (to roughen up surface to ensure a stronger mechanical and chemical bond.).
+Typical mortar mix consists of one part type “N” or “S” cement and 2.25 parts sand.
 Mix with enough water to achieve a workable consistency.
 The same mortar mixture is used for scratch coating, setting the stone and grouting the joints.
 Dry pre-mixed mortars, especially designed for masonry, may also be used.
 Ask your Menards representative for specific product recommendations and mixing instructions.

 Before stone installation, lay out a quantity near the work area.
 Blend multiple boxes to ensure a proper mix of size, shape, texture and color of stones allowing you to arrange the stones in the most pleasing design.
 Then apply stones, mixing colors randomly.